Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 - **Task Types**: This should be set to a comma-separated list of IDs of any Jira issue types that you want to be synchronized with Spira tasks instead of incidents.
 If you leave this blank, tasks in Spira will not be synched with Jira at all.
 - **Sync Mode**: This determines how the synchronization works.
 How each mode works is explained [above](#overview):

-    - Default (leave blank): *recommended for most users.*
+    - ***Default*** (leave blank): *recommended for most users.*
-    - Bidirectional: enter the word "Bidirectional" to use this mode. *Recommended for advanced users only*.
+    - ***Bidirectional***: enter the word "Bidirectional" to use this mode. *Recommended for advanced users only*.
 Only use this mode if you have a well-defined set of workflows that make sense in both systems, and that do not conflict.
 If using this mode *make the polling interval as short as possible* (to avoid conflicting changes in the two systems) as the integration works at the record-level, not the field level.
-    - Complete: enter the word "Complete" to use this mode. *Recommended for advanced users only*.
-Only use this mode if you have a well-defined set of workflows that make sense in both systems, for all artifacts, and that do not conflict.
-If using this mode *make the polling interval as short as possible* (to avoid conflicting changes in the two systems) as the integration works at the record-level, not the field level.
+    - ***Complete***: enter the word "Complete" to use this mode. *Recommended for advanced users only*.
+Like the bidirectional sync mode, only use this mode if you have a well-defined set of workflows that make sense in both systems, for all artifacts, and *make the polling interval as short as possible*, to avoid conflicting changes in the two systems.
+This mode syncs all the artifacts bidirectionally, but you can also use the field *Types to Skip* to ignore the sync of some Jira types.
-    - NoRequirements: enter the word "NoRequirements" to use this mode
+    - ***NoRequirements***: enter the word "NoRequirements" to use this mode
-    - NoIncidents: enter the word "NoIncidents" to use this mode
+    - ***NoIncidents***: enter the word "NoIncidents" to use this mode

     Optionally, you can avoid the sync of attachments between the systems by adding the extra sync option *NoAttachments* to the sync mode field.
 Example: *NoRequirements,NoAttachments* or simply *NoAttachments* if you use the default mode